Private Emotion: Commercial performance

 "Private Emotion" is one of Martin's best known songs in his career.
 In the United States, the single debuted at number 76 on the Billboard Hot 100 on March 11, 2000, becoming Martin's sixth entry and Meja's first and only entry to date.
 The following week it climbed to its peak at number 67.
-The track also reached the top 40 on Billboard's Adult Contemporary, Pop Songs, Top 40 Tracks, Latin Pop Songs, and Tropical/Salsa charts.
+The track also reached the top 40 on Billboard's Adult Contemporary, Mainstream Top 40, and Top 40 Tracks charts.
 Besides the United States, the single topped the international music chart in Mexico.
 In the United Kingdom, "Private Emotion" debuted and peaked at number nine on the chart issue dated April 23, 2000.
 In Sweden, the track peaked at number eight and was certified gold by the Grammofonleverantörernas förening (GLF), denoting sales of over 15,000 copies in the country.
 The song also reached number one in Czech Republic, as well as the top 10 in Finland, Norway, Scotland, and Switzerland, and the top 15 in Europe, France, Ireland, Italy, and New Zealand.
 The Erener featured version became a hit single in Asia and the Middle East.